PLACEHOLDER-TRIPAL/.github/profile/README.md

-# Tripal Crop
+# PLACEHOLDER TRIPAL

-Tripal Crop is a collection of Tripal extension packages focused on providing intuitive data management support for breeding and pre-breeding activities to help you to
+PLACEHOLDER TRIPAL is a collection of Tripal extension packages focused on providing intuitive data management support for breeding and pre-breeding activities to help you to

 - Diversify your crossing block with intuitive germplasm search form integrating passport, phenotypic and genotypic data.
 - Streamline project management and easily incorporate pre-breeding data into your breeding workflow with a shared platform.